apinanyogaratnam/vscode-spell-check-cli/README.md

 <!--
 TODO:
-    - code this in golang
+    - code this in golang ✅
+    - need to change the command so users can specify the exclude or make a config file?
     - should be able to view all errored words in project
     - should be able to view all errored words in file <optional for now>
     - should be able to --fix all errored words in project